 We have found that the work habits a student has in 8th grade often are the same ones we see when students are freshmen.
 Take full advantage of the 8th grade experience.
 If you need to improve your grades, start making changes now.
 Create a homework schedule, talk to your teachers, and let someone know at your school if you are having a problem.
 All of these issues are sometimes bigger at high school so now is the time to make some changes if needed.

-A list of courses will be mailed home in July with registration information.
-Final schedules will be released to students once fees have been accounted for, a completed physical and up-to-date- immunization record have been reviewed and approved by the Nurse's Office and any other concerns have been addressed.
+Final schedules will be released to students once the summer registration process is completed and a completed physical and up-to-date- immunization record have been reviewed and approved by the Nurse's Office and any other concerns have been addressed.
 If you have any questions or concerns with the courses selected, please contact your school counselor as early as possible.
-After February 3rd, you will be able to view the courses you have chosen by logging onto Home Access Center.
+After January 30th, you will be able to view the courses you have chosen by logging onto Home Access Center.

 11 important ideas for incoming freshman and parents/guardians